Culinary Herbs

 5. Care

 - Watering: Water twice daily after planting.
-Once rooted (2-3 days), water once daily depending on humidity.
+Once rooted (2-3 days), once daily depending on humidity.
 Use clean water.
 Avoid flooding furrows.

 - Cultivation: After rooting, loosen soil, earth up slightly, and weed.